Zeriabo/messagingApp/README.md

 * generate token on sign in
 * validate the token return 705
 * the read operation should contain JWT so each user reads his own messages
+* Creating a signup request api the automatic task will activate the requested accounts using Quartz library every 3 hours

 * Usage: